kabaddiPy/kabaddiPy/README.md

 ## Contact

-If you have any questions, feel free to reach out to [Your Name] at [your.email@example.com] or open an issue in the GitHub repository.
+If you have any questions, feel free to reach out to [Aniruddha Mukherjee] at [mukh.aniruddha@gmail.com] or open an issue in the GitHub repository.

 ---